Water Self-Dissociation is Insensitive to Nanoscale Environments: Introduction

-In the present study, we use state-of-the-art ab-initio molecular simulations in combination with an appropriate sampling coordinate to track how the water dissociation barrier is affected by system size, hence providing a general answer to the puzzle on whether and by how much the self-dissociation of water changes under confinement.
+In the present study, we use \textit{ab-initio} molecular simulations in combination with an appropriate sampling coordinate to track how the water dissociation barrier is affected by system size, hence providing a general answer to the puzzle on whether and by how much the self-dissociation of water changes as the dimensions of the liquid phase approaches the nanometer.
 We formulate and respond the question of how big the aqueous domain must be to preserve the energetics and the mechanism of bulk water dissociation.
 The answer is surprising: an aqueous cluster of just a dozen molecules exhibits a dissociative free-energy profile that cannot be distinguished from the one corresponding to the bulk phase.
-Size effects can only be seen in an aggregate that has half this number of molecules, where solvation of the hydronium and hydroxide ions are severely hindered.
+Size effects only start to tally in an aggregate that has half this number of molecules, or in pores of widths below 1.6 nm, where solvation of the hydronium and hydroxide ions are severely hindered.
 Our work rationalizes this outcome with the help of data-science tools, and manages to reconcile previous, apparently contradictory findings, offering a comprehensive picture of water dissociation at the nanoscale.
 Beyond its obvious impact on chemistry under confinement, the results of our simulations have broader implications on how the pKw changes near hydrophobic interfaces such as the surface of water or aqueous solutions.